TIBCOSoftware/snappydata/docs/howto.md

         "ArrDelaySlot FROM STAGING_AIRLINE)")
 ```

-**Create a sample table for the above base table**
+**Create a sample table for the above base table**:
 Attribute 'qcs' in the statement below specifies the columns used for stratification and attribute 'fraction' specifies how big the sample needs to be (3% of the base table AIRLINE in this case).
-For full details of various options related to Synopsis Data Engine refer to the [documentation](/aqp/#working-with-stratified-samples)
+For more information on Synopsis Data Engine, refer to the [SDE documentation](/aqp/#working-with-stratified-samples).

 ```